Step 3: Planning for departure

 - Meet the general eligibility criteria for the exchange program.
 Details are available on the International Office’s website.

 - Submit your complete application for the exchange program.

-- Submit a video in French or English to the International Office with a total length of 1 to 3 minutes on the following topics:
+- Submit a video in French or English to the International Office with a total length of 1 to 2 minutes maximum on the following topics:

 - Why would I be the best ambassador for the University of Ottawa abroad?